executionByFork/jsonifyFileTree/README.md

    "emptyfolder" : {}
 }
 ```
-***Files are represented with a null value while an empty folder has a value of an empty dictionary*
+***Files are represented with a hash as a value or null if --hash is omitted, while an empty folder has a value of an empty dictionary*